AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 - the `HasField` and `FieldUpdate` typeclasses, with special-purpose constraint solving behaviour, which do not require a language extension.

-As of March 2015, work is progressing on the implementation, and Part 1 (the simplified `OverloadedRecordFields` extension) is nearly complete.
-Once it is ready, a Phab diff will be opened for review, then parts 2 and 3 will be worked on.
+As of March 2015, work is progressing on the implementation.
+Part 1 (the simplified `OverloadedRecordFields` extension) is available at [ Phab:D761](https://phabricator.haskell.org/D761) to be reviewed and merged.
+Parts 2 and 3 will then be implemented.
 Note that all the parts are useful in isolation.

 # 1. The `OverloadedRecordFields` extension